Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-01-Stanley-G-Weinbaum-A-Martian-Odyssey.md

 ---

 # Plot: 9/9.
 It mainly uses 4 kinds of species as 4 mysteries and 3 challenges from the mediocre to the drama.
 Tweel's simple learnt vocabulary could serve as different complex meanings to prompt  Jarvis through the entire odyssey.
-Jarvis set off from Mare Cimmerium, through Xanthus, Mare Chronium, to Thyle I or II where Putz's motor quit eight hundred miles south and so he had to came back on foot.
+Jarvis set off from Mare Cimmerium, through Xanthus, Mare Chronium, to Thyle I or II where Putz's motor broke and Jarvis had an air crash and therefore he had to came back on foot for 800 miles.

 He went to Mare Chronium and then he found Tweel was fighting against black arms.
-When he saw the bag hung about the neck of Tweel, he helped it beat the antagonist.
+When he saw the bag hung about the neck of Tweel demonstrating the civilization, he helped it to get rid of the antagonist.

 The two began to communicate.
 First they exchanged their name and the basic vocabulary.
-But Tweel's language was so strange to Jarvis that it's Tweel who learnt some English quickly.
+But Tweel's language and thinking pattern were so strange and for Jarvis that it's Tweel who learnt some English quickly.
 Then they tried mathematics.
 It worked.
 Third Jarvis tested it with the astronomy.
 Tweel was able to add Deimos and Phobos to Mars, and moons to Earth.
 Since Mercury was invisible with naked eye, it proved Tweel's race could use telescopes (or they had extreme good vision).
 Tweel seemed to mistake Jarvis' gesture that he's from Earth for their own hilarious ritual rite.
 It's funny that they had comparable intelligence but they didn't have the same wavelength.

 Although Tweel was destined for the south, yet it decided to come along with Jarvis heading towards North across Mare Chronium.
 Although Tweel had the ability of travelling fast, yet it always stuck with Jarvis slowly.
 It didn't drink water or eat any food but dug his nose into the sand from time to time.
 It had some feathery appendages to protect it against sandstorm.
-It could stucck his beak into the sand and drew up his legs and arms like leafless shrubs.
+It could stuck his beak into the sand and drew up his legs and arms like leafless shrubs.
 Leroy, the biologist, thought it's a desert creature.

 ## Silicon Monster
 First Jarvis saw small and transparent spheres drifting along from the Xanthus cliffs.
 Tweel knew nothing about them and then it said rock.